Shireen Abu Akleh: Initial Israel investigations

 According to the Israeli military, Palestinian militants had fired on IDF soldiers, after which the soldiers returned fire.
 The IDF released a video showing Palestinian gunmen firing in the Jenin camp, purportedly in the area where Abu Akleh was killed.
 In the video a militant was heard saying "They [Palestinian militants]'ve hit one, they've hit a soldier, he's laying on the ground."
 As no Israeli soldiers were injured during the operation, Israeli authorities said it was likely the Palestinians had shot Akleh by mistake, thinking she was a soldier.
 A Haaretz report found the possibility unlikely as several buildings blocked a direct line of sight between that militant and the reporter.

 According to Amos Harel, Israeli communications on the incident were overly hasty, and risked feeding suspicions of a cover-up.
 Communications Minister Yoaz Hendel told Israel Hayom he assumed Palestinian gunfire was to blame for her death.
 According to Haaretz, military spokesman Ran Kochav told Kan Bet public radio: "We offered the Palestinians to investigate immediately, a joint investigation, to find out of who shot the Palestinian" but no such offer had been made and several hours passed before Foreign Minister Yair Lapid discussed the situation with senior PA (Palestine Authority) official Hussein al-Sheikh, who denied that any offer was made.

-An interim IDF probe narrowed down the circumstances of her death to two possible instances, a case of indiscriminate Palestinian gunfire and one of possibly errant Israeli sniper fire.
-In the first instance, the IDF theorized that she may have been killed when Palestinian gunmen indiscriminately fired dozens of bullets at IDF vehicles in the direction where she was standing.
-In the second scenario, a soldier inside an armored vehicle positioned about 200 meters from Abu Akleh armed with a gun equipped with a telescopic sight who had been firing through a slit in the vehicle during an exchange of fire with a Palestinian gunman was thought to have possibly hit her.
+An interim IDF probe narrowed down the circumstances of her death to two scenarios: either a case of indiscriminate Palestinian gunfire and one of possibly errant Israeli sniper fire.

 Multiple eyewitnesses, including two journalists standing next to Abu Akleh, reported that the area had been relatively quiet immediately prior to her death and no Palestinians, civilian or otherwise, were present, disputing Israeli statements of her having died in a crossfire.
 Al Jazeera reported that according to their Ramallah bureau chief, Walid Al-Omari, there was no shooting by Palestinian gunmen; Mustafa Barghouti of the Palestinian National Initiative also stated that there was "no exchange of fire" at the scene.
 Al-Omari also stated that Abu Akleh had been wearing a helmet and was shot in an unprotected area under her ear, suggesting that this demonstrated she was "deliberately targeted".
 Video of the shooting showed Abu Akleh wearing a blue flak jacket that was clearly marked "PRESS".
 In footage released days later, portraying the last few minutes before the shooting barrage against the Al Jazeera team, no battle was seen or heard taking place.
 An Agence France-Presse photojournalist reported that Israeli forces had shot and killed Abu Akleh.